zhenxitoh98/demo-contacts-api/README.md

 #### Note: Replace `<int:id>` with the user ID.
 If you don't have `curl`, install it here: https://curl.haxx.se/.
 You can also use https://www.postman.com/ to POST and GET data.

+#### The API will output 201 if POSTed successfully to the API, 500 if data is already in the API, and 200 if successfully GET the data from the API.